Home to one of Colombia’s best-known arbitrators

 The firm cites victories for Nortel Networks and several Japanese companies in disputes with the state-owned telecoms company; and for Boskalis in an ICC matter concerning construction work on the Cartagena dam.

-While the bulk of the firm’s arbitration work is contract-based, the firm reports recently helping a Latin American state settle its first international investment dispute, for an undisclosed amount.
+The firm reports recently helping a Latin American state settle its first international investment dispute, for an undisclosed amount.

 The firm welcomed back some younger members of the practice after a spell abroad: Rafael Rincón, who’d been practising at Latham & Watkins after obtaining an LLM from New York University; and David Araque, who returned with an LLM from Queen Mary, University of London.
-Other associates left to pursue LLM or doctoral studies in the US and Germany.
+Other associates left to pursue LLM or doctoral studies in the United States and Germany.

 The Dispute Resolution and Investment Protection Practice of Gómez-Pinzón Zuleta Abogados has been repeatedly selected by specialized publications as No. 1 in Colombia and one of the leading practices in Latin America.